syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 {% endhighlight %}
 {% endtabs %}

-The following gif demonstrates displaying the cities in drop-down based on the country name entered in the `AutoComplete` control.
+The following gif demonstrates how to display cities in the drop-down based on the country name entered in the `AutoComplete` control.

 ![WinUI AutoComplete filter the items based on custom filtering logic.](Searching_images/winui-autocomplete-custom-filtering.png)